 What are the Requirements of a Registered Agent?

-- The agent must have a mailing address in
+- Have a mailing address in Iowa.

 Who can be a Registered Agent in Iowa?

 Iowa’s registered agent requirements are pretty broad, so you’ll have no shortage of options.
 On top of that, your agent can be either an individual or a professional service.
 But think carefully before choosing, because each option has its own pros and cons.
 Let’s take a closer look.

 You may choose to appoint a single person as your registered agent.
 Some LLC owners take on registered agent duties themselves.
 Others appoint one of their partners or managers.
 Some will even appoint a family member.
 As long as the proposed agent fulfills the state’s requirements, they’re a valid option.

 In addition to being an Iowa resident, your agent must not currently be establishing residency or receiving benefits in another state, even if that residency is still forthcoming.

 Some smart registered agent choices include attorneys, accountants, or other LLC partners, people who understand the ins and outs of business operations.